Determined Task Configuration¶

 4294967296(4GiB).
 If set, this value overrides the value specified in the master configuration.

-priority: The priority assigned to this task.
-Tasks with smaller priority values are scheduled before tasks with higher priority values.
+priority: The priority assigned to this experiment.
+Smaller priority assignment indicates higher priority.
 Only applicable when using the

 bind_mounts: Specifies a collection of directories that are bind-mounted into the Docker containers for execution.
 This can be used to allow commands to access additional data that is not contained in the command context.
 This field should consist of an array of entries.
 Note that users should ensure that the specified host paths are accessible on all agent hosts (e.g., by configuring a network file system appropriately).
 Defaults to an empty list.